 I recommend starting with 5 or 10 milligrams of THC, and then waiting a full hour to see how it affects you.
 You can always eat more weed if you're not feeling high enough, but there's nothing but time to reverse the feeling of being way too high.

-Speaking of being way too high, there's a third class of products at our bud stores called concentrates.
-They go by dozens of different annoyingly similar names, but they are all essentially types of hash—a substance full of pot's active chemicals without much plant matter.
-These concentrates can test at more than 90 percent THC and can be spread on top of a bowl of flower, rolled into a joint, or vaporized in a special type of water pipe called a dab rig.
+Speaking of being way too high, there’s a third class of products at our bud stores called concentrates.
+They go by dozens of different annoyingly similar names, but they are all essentially types of hash—a substance full of pot’s active chemicals without much plant matter.
+These concentrates can test at more than 90 percent THC and can be spread on top of a bowl of flower, rolled into a joint, cued up in a vape pen, or vaporized in a special type of water pipe called a dab rig.

 If you are still unsure about what you want to buy, feel free to ask your budtender any and all questions you have about the products they are selling.
 We've left the days of pot prohibition behind—when you would need to set up awkward interactions with a drug dealer and feel pressured into buying something.
 So if for some reason you don't feel like buying the products a pot shop is selling, simply say "thank you" and leave empty-handed.